bennorichters/letamind/docs/index.md

-# Letamind
+# letamind

-A word game
+Letamind is a mobile word game application.
+Guess the hidden word.